 The public grid has failed.
-Please change over to backup mode. - → The red LED on the inverter lights up for a fault. - → The following event messages are displayed on the status line: 6021 (The public grid has failed.
-The inverter is ready to start backup mode.) - 1.
+Please change over to backup mode. - → The red LED on the inverter lights up for a fault. - → The following event messages are displayed on the status line: - 6021 (The public grid has failed.
+The inverter is ready to start backup mode.) - 6006 (Sensor information cannot be retrieved) - 2.
 Change over to backup mode (house) on the KOSTAL Backup Switch.

 - → The inverter establishes a backup power network.
 It takes max.
-5 seconds for the backup mode to start. - → The red and green LEDs light up on the inverter. - → The following event message is displayed on the status line: Backup mode. - Backup mode active.
+5 seconds for the backup mode to start. - → The red and green LEDs light up on the inverter. - → The following event message is displayed on the status line: Backup mode. - ✓ Backup mode active.